TheoFranquet/TheoFranquet.github.io/index.md

 I have worked for 3 months for *ST Microelectronics Singapore* over the summer of 2015, my work there involved:

-1. Manufacturing Engineering of Bipolar Devices
+1. Manufacturing Engineering for Bipolar Devices
 2. Manual device failure analysis
 3. Training material redacting